php-vcr/php-vcr/docs/guides/request-matching.md

 ## The default: everything must agree

-By default, all 8 built-in matchers are enabled — method, URL path, host, headers, body, post fields, query string, SOAP operation.
+By default, all 9 built-in matchers are enabled — method, URL path, host, headers, body, JSON body, post fields, query string, SOAP operation.
 An incoming request only matches a recording if **every enabled matcher** returns `true` (logical AND, see [`Request::matches()`](../reference/request-response.md#request)).
 That's the strictest possible interpretation of "same request", and it's the safest default: nothing replays unless it's genuinely the same call.